selena2355/koreksi_tanda_baca/README.md

 - Automatic correction for DOCX scientific documents
 - Background worker for asynchronous document processing

 A web-based application for detecting and correcting Indonesian punctuation errors in scientific documents based on **EYD V (Ejaan Bahasa Indonesia Edisi Kelima)**.
-The system applies a rule-based approach using **Regular Expressions** and **Part-of-Speech (POS) Tagging** to identify punctuation errors and provide correction suggestions.
+The system applies a rule-based approach using **Regular Expressions** and **Part-of-Speech (POS) Tagging** to identify punctuation errors and correct it automatically.

 > This project was developed as the final project for the Diploma III Information Technology Program.